The Best Poker Movie Scenes of All-Time

 6. ROUNDERS (1998) — FINAL CLIMATIC SCENE BETWEEN MIKE AND TEDDY KGB

 Comments: Rounders is often overlooked as a major contribution to the poker boom.
 Five years before Chris Moneymaker ignited the fuse of poker’s global explosion, a quirky film with two of Hollywood’s most promising up-and-coming stars, Matt Damon and Ed Norton, Jr. hit theaters nationwide.
 The film ended up being a pretty accurate portrayal of the thriving New York City underground poker scene which existed at the time.
 Rounders has many fine moments and memorable scenes.
 Arguably the most positive aspect of the film was reinforcing the concept that poker differs from other forms of gambling as a game of skill.
-The final climatic scene between the hero and villain is a bit over the top, but the hand ultimately breaks Damon free of his bondage to the club and allows him to pursue his dream of moving on to Las Vegas.
+The climactic scene between the hero and villain is a bit over the top, but the hand ultimately breaks Damon free of his bondage to the club and allows him to pursue his dream of moving on to Las Vegas.

 5. A BIG HAND FOR THE LITTLE LADY (1966) — MONSTER POKER HAND IN THE BACKROOM OF A SALOON

 4. HOUSE OF GAMES (1986) — UNDERGROUND POKER GAME USED AS A CON

 Comments: David Mamet has given us some memorable plays and films, both as a writer and film director.
 House of Games is all about the con.
 Everything in the movie consists of one con leading to the next, with the scenes and characters intertwined.
 While the movie loses some of its steam and credibility towards the end, the opening scene of a backroom high-stakes poker game is magnificent.
 The great magician Ricky Jay (often cast in these kinds of roles) plays the scene’s tough guy to perfection.
 I won’t reveal anything else.
 See it if you can.
 Note: Unfortunately, I wasn’t able to find a direct link to the poker scene.
 So, I used another scene with a con instead.